GluuFederation/docs-oxd-prod/3.1.3/sources/faq/index.md

 ## Technical FAQs
 ### The `get_tokens_by_code` command fails with a `No response from operation` error

-It can happen if `code` lifetime in `oxauth` server is very small and `code` expires before token can be obtained.
+It can happen if the `code` lifetime in the `oxauth` server is very short and the `code` expires before the token can be obtained.
 So in logs, you can see this:

 ```
 2018-04-05 14:30:32,530 ERROR [org.xdi.oxd.server.op.GetTokensByCodeOperation] Failed to get tokens because response code is: null